-I wanted to make some fabric face masks the old school way with a pattern and scissors so that I could share how to make them without a Circut Machine.
+I wanted to make some fabric face masks the old school way with a pattern and scissors to share how to make them without a Circut Machine.

-Please note these cloth masks are not a substitute for medical-grade (N95) masks for healthcare workers refer to the Centers For Disease Control (CDC) for information also how to remove your mask and washing your hands.
+Please note these cloth masks are not a substitute for medical-grade (N95) masks for healthcare workers; refer to the Centers For Disease Control (CDC) for information on removing your mask and washing your hands.

 How to Sew Face Masks

-To have a little fun I wanted to use printed fabrics in hopes of bringing joy to someone.
-After selecting my fabrics I prepared them for pre-washing by serging the cut edges to prevent fraying.
+To have a little fun, I wanted to use printed fabrics to bring joy to someone.
+So after selecting my fabrics I prepared them for pre-washing by serging the cut edges to prevent fraying.

 Sewing a Pleated Face Mask

-If you would like to save this inspiration for later please click here to pin to your Pinterest board.
+If you would like to save this inspiration for later, please click here to pin it to your Pinterest board.

 Supplies for a homemade face mask (pleated style)